agama-project/agama-project.github.io/docs/user/guides/self-update.md

 ## Workflow

-The self-update step runs very early in the process, it runs in the initramfs system before switching the root to full installer root image.
+The self-update step runs very early in the process.
+It runs in the initramfs system before switching the root to full installer root image.
 The advantage is that it can update the installer or other services without need for restarting them.
 This ensures that the services are already started in the updated